openbmc/openbmc/poky/documentation/ref-manual/tasks.rst

 After the kernel is unpacked but before it is patched, this task makes sure that the machine and metadata branches as specified by the :term:`SRCREV` variables actually exist on the specified branches.
-If these branches do not exist and :term:`AUTOREV` is not being used, the ``do_validate_branches`` task fails during the build.
+Otherwise, if :term:`AUTOREV` is not being used, the ``do_validate_branches`` task fails during the build.